apache/parquet-format/LogicalTypes.md

 ### Signed Integers

 `INT` annotation can be used to specify the maximum number of bits in the stored value.
-The annotation has two parameter: bit width and sign.
+The annotation has two parameters: bit width and sign.
 Allowed bit width values are `8`, `16`, `32`, `64`, and sign can be `true` or `false`.
 For signed integers, the second parameter should be `true`, for example, a signed integer with bit width of 8 is defined as `INT(8, true)`